6 Generative Agents

 <chr> <chr> <dbl>

 Now, we have our experimental setup.
 We combine our stimuli (messages) and respondents by creating all possible combinations of respondents and conditions using expand_grid().
 For each unique respondent under each condition (messages with/without emojis), we randomly select four messages the agents will “receive” using slice_sample().
-We then dynamically create a task prompt for the jgu_chat model, instructing it to act as a persona with specific age and gender and rate the friendliness of the message on a scale of 1 to 10.
-Again, we task the model to return structured data (chat_structured()), this time a numerical response (type_number()), which we then collect and unnest for analysis.
+We then use ellmer::interpolate() to create prompt vectors for our agents, instructing them to act as a persona with specific age and gender and rate the friendliness of the message on a scale of 1 to 10.
+We use parallel_chat_structured() to send these tasks in parallel, and bind the resulting friendliness ratings to our data.
 The resulting d_exp object contains all the simulated responses from our agents.

 group_by(rowname, condition) |>